graeme-winter/dials_tutorials/ccp4-york-2025/TLDR.md

 # TL;DR

+This is a one-file simple script for processing _only one_ data set with DIALS.

 ## Script

 This is the shortest script for processing the tutorial data with DIALS assuming you have the data in a parent directory: